-Vehicle manufacturers all have their own unique codes for which plant the vehicle was manufactured at.
+Vehicle manufacturers all have their own unique codes for which plant the car, truck, or SUV’s are built.

-12th through 17th digits are the sequence of numbers the vehicle gets as it rolls through the production line.
+Digits 12 through 17 digits are numbers the vehicle gets as it rolls through the production line.

 These numbers are usually sequential.
 For example, the very first of that vehicle might end in 000001.